 The stew is flavored with the Persian spice mixture called Advieh, containing warming spices such as cinnamon and cardamom, earthy cumin and coriander, and a gentle kiss of ground rose petals.
-But what truly puts a Persian stamp on this dish is the use of Persian dried limes, Limoo Omani.
+But what truly puts a Persian stamp on this dish is the use of Persian dried limes, Limu Omani.

 Persian dried limes have a strong sour, citrus flavor and a deep, earthy fermented profile.
 This unique profile is the result of the preservation process, in which the limes are left out in the sun for a long period to dry out.
-The end result is simply just short of magic, with complex and rich multi-dimensional notes of sour and bitter accompanied by intoxicating aroma.
+The end result is simply just short of magic, with complex and rich multi-dimensional notes of sour and bitter accompanied by an intoxicating aroma.

 - 1 large onion, diced

-- 8 tablespoons olive oil or ghee, divided
+- 6 tablespoons olive oil

-- 1 teaspoon turmeric
+- 1 teaspoon turmeric, ground

-- 1 pound stew meat, beef or lamb
+- 1 pound stew beef, 1/2 inch pieces

 - 4 tablespoons tomato paste